 1. This Is Jeopardy!

-This method is particularly useful because of how difficult it can be to distinguish who is speaking on a video call.
-Mainly if more than one person contributes at a time, additionally, it seems as if the feature that is glitchiest is the sound, which could easily lead to complaints about fairness.
+This method is beneficial because it can be difficult to distinguish who is speaking on a video call.
+Mainly if more than one person contributes at a time; additionally, it seems as if the glitchiest feature is the sound, which could easily lead to fairness complaints.
 If teams are necessary, set up a simple way to determine the group in equal size, such as alphabet ranges.

 2. Oooo, it’s Taboo!

 Taboo is a great way to use a fun word game that challenges students’ vocabulary.
 The person giving clues during Taboo attempts to get their teammates to say a highlighted word, traditionally located at the top of the card.
 The catch is a list of five words that the clue-giver cannot use when describing the highlighted word.

 Teachers can easily create a Taboo set using keywords from a unit as the highlighted words at the top of the card.
 Teachers can then create a list of words to avoid challenging students to be more descriptive.
 For example, if the keyword is Martin Luther King Jr., the words to prevent might be Dream, Civil Rights, Black, White, and Race.
 In this way, the challenge for students is to articulate the keyword.

 When setting this game up in a virtual field, the most effective way doesn’t involve creating any cards.
 Teachers only need to plan the keywords and fun Taboo words.
 The teacher will typically send the clue giver the words on the card in a private message.